 Smart manufacturing finally breaks the long-standing trade-off between efficiency and flexibility.
 The reconfigurable and data-driven nature of the smart factory makes it possible to achieve the efficiency of mass production while delivering the customization of a craft workshop.

-• Faster Time-to-Market: The use of digital twins for virtual commissioning and 3D printing for rapid prototyping can slash the time it takes to design, test, and launch a new product from years to months.
+- Faster Time-to-Market: Using digital twins for virtual commissioning and 3D printing for rapid prototyping can slash the time it takes to design, test, and launch a new product from years to months.

 Building Resilient, Transparent, and Self-Optimizing Supply Chains